Ask a doctor about a prescription for GLIMEPIRIDA STADA 2 mg TABLETS

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-What Glimepirida is used for:
+What glimepiride is used for:

 Do not take glimepiride if:

-Do not take Glimepiride Stada 2 mg tablets if you are allergic to tartrazine or yellow orange S (see section 2 “Glimepiride Stada contains tartrazine and yellow orange S”).
+Do not take Glimepiride Stada 2 mg tablets if you are allergic to tartrazine or orange yellow S (see section 2 "Glimepiride Stada contains tartrazine and orange yellow S").

 Warnings and precautions